mayurOciSA/oci-grafana-metrics/README.md

 ## Note

-If you're using a version of Grafana that's older than 6.0, you will need to download the zip file and install this plugin manually, or chmod the binary that is downloaded to make it executable.
+You need Grafana 8.x.x version installed for OCI Metrics for Grafana installation

 In order to simplify the installation process, we created detailed guides for you to follow:

-* Install Grafana and the Oracle Cloud Infrastructure Data Source for Grafana on a Linux host using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/linux.md).
+* Install Grafana and the OCI Metrics for Grafana on a Linux host using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/linux.md).
-* Install Grafana and the Oracle Cloud Infrastructure Data Source for Grafana on a MacOS host using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/macos.md).
+* Install Grafana and the OCI Metrics for Grafana on a MacOS host using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/macos.md).
-* Install Grafana and the Oracle Cloud Infrastructure Data Source for Grafana on a virtual machine in Oracle Cloud Infrastructure using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/linuxoci.md).
+* Install Grafana and the OCI Metrics for Grafana on a virtual machine in Oracle Cloud Infrastructure using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/linuxoci.md).
-* Install Grafana and the Oracle Cloud Infrastructure Data Source for Grafana on a virtual machine in Oracle Cloud Infrastructure using Terraform using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/terraform.md).
+* Install Grafana and OCI Metrics for Grafana on a virtual machine in Oracle Cloud Infrastructure using Terraform using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/terraform.md).
-* Install Grafana and the Oracle Cloud Infrastructure Data Source for Grafana on Kubernetes in Oracle Cloud Infrastructure using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/kubernetes.md)
+* Install Grafana and the OCI Metrics for Grafana on Kubernetes in Oracle Cloud Infrastructure using [this document](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/kubernetes.md)

-Once you have the data source installed, configure your datasource with your tenancy OCID, default region, and where you're running the plugin (Oracle Cloud or elsewhere).
+Once you have the OCI Metrics for Grafana installed, configure your datasource with your tenancy OCID, default region, and where you're running the plugin (Oracle Cloud or elsewhere).